Skip to content

 • Run tests for the current class via codelens above the class declaration, the editor title bar play button, or SF Tests: Run Tests in Current Class in the command palette.

 • Inline coverage gutter on Apex .cls files — green for covered, red for uncovered.
-Auto-loads when you open a class (toggleable via sfTestRunner.showCoverageOnOpen).
+Applied straight from each run, and auto-loaded from the org when you open a class (toggleable via sfTestRunner.showCoverageOnOpen).

 • Test results tree view in the activity bar — pass/fail/runtime per method, grouped by class.
 Click a method to see its failure message and stack trace in the output channel.

 • sf command panel — a second view in the activity bar that lists every CLI invocation.
-Each entry is collapsible to show the full command, args, duration, exit code, stdout/stderr sizes, and any error message.
+Each entry is collapsible to show the full command, args, duration, and any error message.
 Right-click → Copy Command to drop the exact invocation into your clipboard.

-• Org picker in the status bar — click to choose between any org sf org list knows about.
-Selection is remembered across sessions.
+• Org picker in the status bar — click to choose between any org sf org list knows about, with a PROD/SBX/SCR badge (production gets a warning tint).
+Selection is shared with the other Skrety Salesforce extensions.

 Requirements